-First of all, the pick up was amazing – our driver was on time at 4 AM on the dot and we were picked up by a luxury van that seats 4 passengers.
+First of all, the pickup was amazing – our driver was on time at 4 AM on the dot and we were picked up by a luxury van that seats 4 passengers.
 Later on, my boyfriend and I were joined by another couple from the UK… and that’s it!
 Just the four of us for the rest of the day, plus our guide Palm.
 In most of the places we visited, we were the only people on site.
 I highly recommend this if you are sick of the crowds in Phuket.

 1. Samet Nangshe Viewpoint

 On this tour, you can expect to see Samet Nangshe Viewpoint, an attraction that has only recently been found by a Thai photographer in 2017.
-It offers an amazing sprawling view of the Phang Nga Bay, especially during sunrise!
+It offers an amazing sprawling view of Phang Nga Bay, especially during sunrise!

 If you want to just visit this viewpoint during sunrise, staying overnight here is also an option!
 You can book a tent at Samet Nangshe Boutique.
 They also have a few rooms but it’s very limited in number.
-I wouldn’t recommend camping during rainy season as the rain in Phuket can be pretty severe (basically a few hours of a thunderstorm).
-The rainy season starts mid-April and ends in October.
+I wouldn’t recommend camping during the rainy season as the rain in Phuket can be pretty severe (basically a few hours of a thunderstorm).
+The rainy season starts in mid-April and ends in October.